root-foundation/root/README.md

 It will be tough to remain a winner when you have no idea where you will be outcompeted from, your pool of competent competitors grows superexponentially, and the prizes for winning grow superexponentially leading to many more competent teams working activities that will make yours irrelevant.

 **Therefore, most value will be created by companies that haven't been started, by individuals who haven't been born.**

 We are entering a new age of creating value.
 Successfully tackling highly complex activities requires a very different approach than we're used to.
 Increasingly, the way the best teams operate will look very weird[^weirdwinner] (and "wrong") to current winners.

 [^weirdwinner]: We are entering a new age of creating value.
 Individuals and teams that will win will operate very differently than they do today.
-Teams will take years just to discover and frame the right activity to work on before they launch anything because you cannot simply *iterate* upwards from a lower complexity activity.
+Teams will take years just to discover and frame the right activity to work on before they launch anything because you cannot simply _iterate_ upwards from a lower complexity activity.
 Roles will be distinguished by complexity not "domain".
 Teams will completely abandon their current products and customers and jump upwards as soon as they see a glimpse of a higher complexity activity.
-They will simultaneously execute mass layoffs *and* go on hiring frenzies at every jump in AGI.
+They will simultaneously execute mass layoffs _and_ go on hiring frenzies at every jump in AGI.
 They will be paranoid about advancements in completely unrelated activities that may have a common ancestor with theirs higher up in the tree.
 Most of our current winners will be blindsided.

-### 6. Absolute number of winners grows at least exponentially.
+## 6. Absolute number of winners grows at least exponentially.

-Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be *massive*.
+Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be _massive_.
 And since the rate of displacement accelerates, in a given period of time, there will be many more who would have touched the extreme success as well.

----

-### AGI will expand humanity's horizon
+## AGI will expand humanity's horizon

 A post AGI world will be dynamic.
 The reign of winners will be increasingly short-lived.
 We will see rapid advancement across the board.
 AGI will push humanity to dream bigger and work on more and more complex problems.
 Problems we consider too complex to solve now will seem like simple tasks to our descendants.
 Thus, advancing and leveraging AGI will enable us to achieve a degree prosperity and abundance that we can't fathom.

-(todo: Bet on humanity: *we can always see more than what we can do*).
+(todo: Bet on humanity: _we can always see more than what we can do_).

-But, we are *not* organized in a way that enables us to take advantage of artificial intelligence.
+But, we are _not_ organized in a way that enables us to take advantage of artificial intelligence.
 In fact, AGI makes our current systems oppressive — concentrating opportunity in the hands of those who are wealthy, and devastating those without means.
 To understand why, let's study how our current economic system becomes oppressive in a post AGI world.

+# B. Unlocking our potential

 ## Problem

-In a post AGI world, due to extreme outcomes in *all* activities, debt will no longer be a viable means to finance anything.
+In a post AGI world, due to extreme outcomes in _all_ activities, debt will no longer be a viable means to finance anything.

-This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within *any* opportunity.
+This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _any_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

 Tragically, billions are still taking out loans to finance their lives — from their educations, to their homes, businesses, etc. — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.